AlvaroSmorras/openduck-tutorial/README.md

 An *adecuated chunk* has to fulfill the following conditions:

     - All residues directly interacting with the ligand
-    - No artificial gaps in the pocket close to the hydrogen bond (water shielding is one of the most important ligands have on $W_{QB}$)
+    - No artificial gaps in the pocket close to the hydrogen bond (water shielding is one of the most important ligands have on WQB
     - Available ligand exit pathway (only relevant for enclosed pockets)

 We will use one of the two HB between the ligand and receptor mentioned above to create the chunk around.
 The tutorial has been set to employ configuration files (.yaml), however, a more *classical* flag-based execution is also possible.
 You can find template input yamls for every subprocess in the openduck files